The Backup Node Password¶

 Further reading¶

-Password storage: https://www.ibm.com/docs/en/storage-protect/8.1.22?topic=started-secure-password-storage
+Password storage: IBM Documentation

-Password encryption details: https://blog.sigterm.se/posts/the-joys-of-bootstrapping-ibm-backup-client/
+Password encryption details: Patrik Lundin's Article

 Changing the password¶